-Though once thought no more than a digital curiosity, a passing Millennial trend, or something only used by criminals in illicit, internet-based black markets, so-called virtual currency (which includes cryptocurrency, like the well-known Bitcoin), has become a staple of the modern financial world and is rapidly gaining not only legitimacy, but also widespread use.
+Though once thought no more than a digital curiosity, a passing Millennial trend, or something only used by criminals in illicit, internet-based black markets, so-called virtual currency (which includes cryptocurrency, like the well-known Bitcoin), has become a staple of the modern financial world and is rapidly gaining not only legitimacy but also widespread use.

-As such, it behooves the modern firm to spend time understanding, and learning about, these rapid changes now taking place in our digital society.
+As such, it behooves the modern firm to spend time understanding and learning about, these rapid changes now taking place in our digital society.
 Gen X, Millennials, and even Gen Z (the post-Millennial generation born after 1992) have rapidly assimilated to this new form of currency, many becoming wealthy in the process of early investment.
-ICOs (initial coin offering) are quickly becoming commonplace for new companies wishing to raise capital in a non-traditional fashion.
+ICOs (initial coin offerings) are quickly becoming commonplace for new companies wishing to raise capital in a non-traditional fashion.

 With all the mainstream attention such currencies are getting, OFAC (The Office of Foreign Assets Control) is urging FCMs (futures commission merchants) and IBs (introducing brokers) to educate themselves on the wide range of virtual currencies and on transactions using such currencies in general by reading their FAQs on the subject.

 That being said, this is a brave new digital world that we’re entering — it may be not so far in the future that investors come into firms with nothing but virtual currency at their disposal.
 Though of course no one can predict the future of these strange new currencies, all firms should take the time to research and understand how these currencies work so that they can be prepared to meet their investor’s expectations and to be the knowledgeable, informed subject matter experts (who understand the nuances of investing in a world that includes virtual currency) that their clients expect them to be.